brightzheng100/kubernetes-dex-ldap-integration/README.md

     It will be authenticated by Dax + LDAP, and once the authentication is done we can see the output like:

     ```
-    $ kubectl --user=oidc-cluster-admin get nodes
+    $ kubectl --user=oidc get nodes
     NAME                             STATUS   ROLES                  AGE     VERSION
     dex-ldap-cluster-control-plane   Ready    control-plane,master   8m55s   v1.21.1
     dex-ldap-cluster-worker          Ready    <none>                 8m30s   v1.21.1
     ```

+    > Notes:
-    > Note: as the login will be cached so the subsequent access will be transparent.
-And of course, if you want you can set this as the default context so there is no need to explicitly mention the user.
+    > - as the login will be cached so the subsequent access will be transparent;
+    > - if you want to change the user, you may remove the cache (`rm -rf ~/.kube/cache/oidc-login/*`) first and you would be prompted again for what user you want to use

 ## The Step-by-step Guide